ahmedessawy10/vodoTask/README.md

-# User Authentication System & CRUD Note Application
+# User Authentication System & CRUD leave request

 ## Overview
 This project is a **User Authentication System** built with Laravel, including **API endpoints** for user registration, login, logout, profile management, and a **CRUD note application**.
 The system is designed with security, usability, and RESTful API principles in mind.